Caring for Your Backyard

 Sadly, salt water systems are over hyped, creating confused consumers.
 They are complicated to operate properly, expensive to buy and maintain, have very limited warranties, corrode equipment and have no special environmental advantages.
 And, at the end of the day, a salt system is creating chlorine from an expensive salt cell system.

-Alternatively, a system that utilizes UV-C technology will offer a solution that requires less maintenance and less chemicals and allows for an almost pure water soaking experience.
+Alternatively, a system that utilizes UV-C technology will offer a solution that requires less maintenance and fewer chemicals and allows for an almost pure water soaking experience.

 All hot tubs will require oxidation products to keep the water fresh and clean, but UV-C technology will keep your water clean using a lower amount of chemicals.